-- Thoroughly wash the facepiece and nose cup in mild cleaning solution (NDC provided by the fire shop).
+- Clean and disinfect the facepiece. - It is recommended, but not necessary to remove the HUD. - Remove the mask-mounted regulator from the facepiece. - If the facepiece is equipped with a voice amplifier, it should be removed before washing the facepiece. - Thoroughly wash the facepiece and nose cup in mild cleaning solution.
 A soft brush or sponge can be used to scrub the soiled facepiece. - Allow the facepiece to air-dry only.
-Using any type of heat source, including direct sunlight, will deteriorate the rubber.
+Using any type of heat source, including direct sunlight, will deteriorate the rubber. - Operate the exhalation valve by hand to be sure it works properly. - Make sure that the facepiece regulator inlet is clean.